vkostyanetsky/vkostyanetsky/README.md

 ## Hi there 👋

-My name is Vlad.
-I'm a business software developer based in Russia.
-Mostly, I specialize on 1C:Enterprise (I'm a certified 1C:Enterprise expert, to be certain), and experiment with everything else.
+I'm Vlad — a business software developer, specializes on 1C:Enterprise (I'm a certified 1C:Enterprise expert, to be certain), and experiments with everything else.
 A lot.

-I'm currently working on FirstBIT ERP.
+Currently, I'm working on [FirstBIT ERP](https://firstbit.ae/).
 It is a company management system (sales, purchasing, production, human resources etc.) designed for the United Arab Emirates.

 I also secretly have a passion for cycling and video games.